genomicsengland/gel-coverage/README.md

     * Execution time is of some seconds or under a second for small panels.
 The panel of intellectual disability v1.23 having 1232 genes took 46s.
 * To **run statistics only for a gene list** from exon level up to gene list level, provide a gene list (`gene_list`) instead of panel and panel version and use the same configuration as above.
-    * Execution time similar as the previous
+    * Execution time depends on the size of the list
 * To **run statistics only for all genes in the coding region** do not provide panel (`panel`) or gene list (`gene_list`), disable the whole genome statistics (`"wg_stats_enabled": False`) and the exon level statistics (`"exon_stats_enabled": False`)
 (the output JSON will be around 4 GB if exon stats are enabled for all genes, otherwise it is around 250 MB),